The Daleks’ Master Plan 5-10

 Me: Only one of the most controversial and infamous moments in Doctor Who‘s 48-year history, that’s all!

-Sue: Oh, you’ve got me all excited now.
+Sue: Ooh, you’ve got me all excited now.

 Me: It was supposed to jump out at you from left field, but now I’ve got to hunt down a version of it on YouTube.
-Blast it, this will have to do, it’s been animated, which will just make it seem even more odd than it already is.
+Damn it.

 Me: What’s the big deal?
-He broke the fourth wall!
-I know the sets in Doctor Who are supposed to be a bit flimsy but that’s ridiculous.
+William Hartnell broke the fourth wall!
+I know the sets in Doctor Who are supposed to be a bit flimsy but that is ridiculous.
 Isn’t it?

-Sue: It doesn’t really bother me.
-It’s obvious that this is just an extended comedy sketch.
-A not-very-funny comedy sketch, I grant you, but have you ever seen a Christmas edition of My Family?
+Sue: It doesn’t bother me.
+It’s obvious now that this episode was a comedy sketch.
+A not-very-funny comedy sketch, I grant you, but have you seen a Christmas edition of My Family?
 It’s just a silly one-off.
-You know, a bit like those mini-episodes that appear in the middle of Children and Need and Comic Relief.
-No one takes them seriously.
+You know, a bit like those mini-episodes that appear in the middle of Children in Need and Comic Relief.
+Nobody takes them seriously.

-Sue: It’s not for the fanboys, it’s for the whole family, many of whom probably aren’t familiar with Doctor Who.
+Sue: It’s not meant for the fanboys, it’s for the whole family, many of whom probably aren’t familiar with Doctor Who.
 People don’t want to be thrust into the middle of a 12-part epic after their turkey dinner.
 This wasn’t a real episode of Doctor Who.
-Get over it.
+Get over it, Neil.

-Me: I believe this is the only episode that definitely doesn’t exist.
-The BBC never sold it abroad, no copies were ever made and I think they destroyed it on purpose.
+Me: I think this is the only episode of Doctor Who that definitely doesn’t exist any more.
+The BBC never sold it abroad, which means no copies were ever made.
+Actually, I think they may have destroyed it on purpose.

 Sue: Thank heavens for small mercies.

-Me: Having said all that, it’s still a better Christmas Special than The Next Doctor
+Me: Having said that, it’s still a better Christmas Special than The Next Doctor.

 Volcano

-Me: They are going to be pissed-off when they finally figure out that the taranium core is a fake.
+Me: They’re going to be mightily pissed-off when they find out that taranium core is a fake.

 Sue: The script is quite witty.
-It’s obvious that Spooner has taken over again.
-Why didn’t they let him do the Christmas Special?
+It’s obvious Dennis Spooner has taken over again.
+Why didn’t they let him do the Christmas special?

-Chen’s wisecrack about Trantis finally getting his chance to contribute to the Time Destructor, just before the Daleks use him as a guinea pig, is very amusing, and when Chen pleads with the Daleks for clemency, claiming he mined the tarranium from Uranus, we can’t stop giggling.
+Chen’s wisecrack about Trantis finally getting his chance to contribute to the Time Destructor, just before the Daleks use him as a guinea pig, is very amusing, and when Chen pleads with the Daleks for clemency, claiming he mined the taranium from Uranus (pronounced the old school way), we can’t stop giggling.

 However, when the Daleks announce their intention to chase the Doctor through time and space to get the real core back, Sue groans.

-And then the TARDIS arrives slap bang in the middle of a cricket match…
+The TARDIS arrives slap bang in the middle of a cricket match.

 Me: I’m afraid so.
-This is the New Year’s Eve Special.
+This is the New Year’s Day Special.
 No walls are broken, although credibility is stretched to breaking point.

 Sue: I can’t wait for the TV schedules to get back to normal.
-This is too weird.
+This is weird.

-The Daleks ask for a time and space machine from Skaro so they can give chase.
+The Daleks request a time and space machine from Skaro so they can give chase.
 Five minutes later, it arrives.

 Sue: Why didn’t they programme it to arrive one second after they requested it?
-Why do you have to wait at all when you have a time machine?
+Why do you have to wait for it if it’s a ****ing time machine?

-Sue is even less impressed when the Daleks’ time ship requires a lengthy countdown before it can take off.
+She’s even more disparaging when it turns out the Daleks’ time ship requires a lengthy countdown before it can take off.

 Sue: What a wimpy sound effect.
 Their time machine is rubbish.

-Peter Purves announces that the Doctor has arrived on the planet Tigus, and Sue is disappointed when I tell her that it isn’t a planet run by tigers.
+The Doctor arrives on the planet Tigus, and Sue is disappointed when I tell her that it isn’t run by super-intelligent tigers.

 Sue: That was clever.